OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-10.md

 ## 1 Kings 10:16

-King Solomon made two hundred large shields of beaten gold,
+King Solomon crafted two hundred large shields of beaten gold,
-six hundred shekels of gold went into each shield.
+six hundred shekels of gold were used for each shield.

 ## 1 Kings 10:17

-And he made three hundred shields of beaten gold,
+And he fashioned three hundred shields of beaten gold,
-three minas of gold went into each shield;
+three minas of gold were used for each shield;
-and the king put them in the House of the Forest of Lebanon.
+and the king placed them in the House of the Forest of Lebanon.

 ## 1 Kings 10:18

-Moreover, the king made a great throne of ivory
+Furthermore, the king constructed a great throne of ivory
-and overlaid it with refined gold.
+and covered it with refined gold.

 ## 1 Kings 10:19

-There were six steps to the throne and a round top to the throne at its rear,
+There were six steps to the throne and a rounded top at its rear,
-and arms on each side of the seat,
+with arms on each side of the seat,
 and two lions standing beside the arms.

 ## 1 Kings 10:20